-RUNNING WITH VISION UNTO YOUR SUCCESS: Vision support system (4)
+Running With Vision Unto Your Success: Vision support system (4)

 CONCLUSION

-We will conclude on these associates of Paul in the next session, and look at how we can make the best from our associates.
+We will conclude on these associates of Paul in the next session, and look at how we can make the best of our associates.
 These are rare nuggets for ministry breakthroughs.

 J.K.
 Akinola.
 (Senior Pastor)